rambit-systems/rambit/README.md

 - See the [LICENSE](./LICENSE) file for the full GNU GPL-3.0 license text.

 As of this moment, this workspace is not published on [crates.io](https://crates.io) so the cargo license metadata is not populated.
-This has no bearing on the licensure of the code.
+This has no bearing on the licensing of the code.